 The above scenario is quite saddening yet it is the reality for millions of people.
 Millions go through life trying to determine their self worth by how popular they are even at the risk of putting on more masks.
 Others live like robots, constantly pushing their emotions and feelings away because these are simply an “inconvenience” in their eyes.
 Too many people think they are being successful when more and more they are less connected to their core and are well in their path to becoming “shells” of human beings.

 There is nothing wrong with money or technological advancement, the problem rises when those things have taken precedence and become the new “masters” in our lives.
 A society so disconnected from their own emotions is not only a “mad” society but one well on its path of self destruction.
-We are currently experiencing a society where those who fit the illness currently growing think they are normal, and those who “feel” there is something wrong with the way things are, are considered weak, weird, freaks, troublemakers, black sheep, you name it.
+We are currently experiencing a society where those who fit the illness currently growing think they are normal, and those who “feel” there is something wrong with the way things are, are considered weak, weird, freaks, troublemakers, black sheep, dark horse… you name it.

 To be able to feel these days seems to be a risk test, an unimaginable threat…but a threat to what and to whom?… these are the questions are current society tries to stop us from asking ourselves.
 More and more people are taught at school or through the media to hide their feelings deep within so they may not to affect their decision making process.
-Let me be clear that the one thing they don’t seem to explain is that in order to achieve a congruent decision; one we are less likely to regret in time; it is necessary to feel and then think.
-Both aspects are connected, both equally important, and when those two work hand in hand we can make choices that ultimately lead us to clearer perspectives.
+Let me be clear the one thing they don’t seem to explain is that in order to achieve a congruent decision; one we are less likely to regret in time; it is necessary to feel and then think.
+Both aspects are connected, both equally important and when those two work hand in hand we can make choices that ultimately lead us to clearer perspectives.
 Better perspectives provides us with better choices which lead to better lives; where we do not sacrifice who we are in exchange for the material or false acceptance.
 Better perspectives provides us with the ability to become the masters of our lives instead of being servants to the things we own and to the people who seem to “accept us” without really knowing who we are.

 To have a clear perspective where our heart and mind are in congruency is to have real power, something that seems to be a threat these days.
-We are taught that thinking is good yet we are not taught critical thinking, instead we are fed repetitive thinking; no different than low end machines.
+We are taught thinking is good yet we are not taught critical thinking, instead we are fed repetitive thinking; no different than low end machines.
 We talk about feelings yet don’t stop to actually feel, as such when a situation arises, we respond only from pure knee jerk intellect, unable to relate.
 We think we feel but we can’t understand something we don’t relate to.

-We find ourselves in a world where kids are taught that to feel is to accept an ideology of what feelings are yet we over shelter them from their emotions because we are afraid to be considered “bad parents”.
+We find ourselves in a world where kids are taught that to feel is to accept an ideology of what feelings are, yet we over shelter them from their emotions because we are afraid to be considered “bad parents”.
 Then we end up with adolescents who think love means anything goes, which only teaches them that love is stupid and painful instead of learning that real loves has its challenges (confronting shadows) but is healing (growth).

 When I see the number of people attempting suicide grow every year, or those who have “master” the art of talking over “text”, phone, internet or social crowds yet come to seek advice because they lack the ability to truly communicate one on one; I ask myself at what moment in life did we decide to leave our emotions and feelings behind?
-At what moment did we choose to stop listening to our spirit and simply turn our heart into another muscle that keeps us alive?.
+At what moment did we choose to stop listening to our spirit and simply turn our heart into another muscle that keeps us alive?

 It is rare these days to hear an open “I love you” ” I miss you”, to see people openly holding each other in a loving way.
 Our present culture is one where it is extremely strange to see people express openly their emotions; strange is treated as something to make fun of or to crush because subconsciously we have been taught to see the open expression of our feelings as threats.
 But do any of these people stop to ask themselves why they find it so threatening and uncomfortable? of course not.
 To stop, to look in would mean to face that which most are not willing to confront.